Campus Clinic Symposium

 9:·20- 9:40 Welcome

-SESSION 1: Molecular Mechanisms of neuropsychiatric disorders.
+Session 1: Molecular Mechanisms of neuropsychiatric disorders.

-Chair: Gisela Sugranyes (IDIBAPS)
+Chair: Gisela Sugranyes (IDIBAPS, Barcelona)

-9:40 - 10:20.
-Josep Dalmau (IDIBAPS/Caixa Research Institute, Barcelona)
+9:40 - 10:20 Josep Dalmau (IDIBAPS/Caixa Research Institute, Barcelona)

-10:20 - 11:00.
-Ines Khadimallah (Lausanne University Hospital)
+10:20 - 11:00 Ines Khadimallah (Lausanne University Hospital)

 11:00 - 11:30 Coffee break

-11:30 - 12:10 Talk 2.
-Gemma Modinos (Kings College, London; molecular psychiatry).
+11:30 - 12:10 Gemma Modinos (Kings College, London).

-12:10 - 12:50 Talk 3.
-Guillermo Horga (Columbia University)
+12:10 - 12:50 Guillermo Horga (Columbia University, New York)

 13:00 - 14:30 Lunch with Posters (CEK)

-SESSION 2: Preclinical research of NMDA-related neuropathologies: comparing animal models across the NMDA-disease spectrum.
+Session 2: Preclinical research of NMDA-related neuropathologies: comparing animal models across the NMDA-disease spectrum.

-Chair: Eduard Parellada (H. Clinic/UB/IDIBAPS)
+Chair: Eduard Parellada (H. Clinic/Univ. de Barcelona/IDIBAPS)

 16:30-17:00 Coffee break

-18:20-19:30 Posters with Wine and cheese (CEK)
+18:20 - 19:30 Posters with Wine and cheese (CEK)

 DAY 2 Wednesday December 10th

-SESSION 3: The role of NMDAR in Working Memory: a comparison across models and diseases.
+Session 3: The role of NMDAR in Working Memory: a comparison across models and diseases.

-Chair: Carles Sindreu (CIBERER/IDIBAPS).
+Chair: Carles Sindreu (CIBERER/IDIBAPS, Barcelona).

 10:50 - 11:20 Coffee break (posters)

-12:00 - 12:40 John Murray (Dartmouth College)
+12:00 - 12:40 John Murray (Dartmouth College, Hanover)

-12:40 - 13:30 Final Discussion (Moderator: Jaime de la Rocha, IDIBAPS)
+12:40 - 13:30 Final Discussion (Moderator: Jaime de la Rocha, IDIBAPS, Barcelona)

-Venue: Centre Esther Koplowitz.
-C. Rosselló 149-153, Barcelona, 08036.
+Centre Esther Koplowitz.

 Contact information: for any questions or queries regarding the symposium, please email us at neuroinmunologialab@gmail.com